riganti/dotvvm-docs/Pages/concepts/client-side-development/overview.md

 See the [JS directive](js-directive/overview) chapter for more info.

+## Integrating React controls

+DotVVM supports integrating components from other client-side frameworks.

+Currently, there is a wrapper for **React components** - they can be hosted in DotVVM pages, access the viewmodel and trigger commands.

+The support for integrating components from other frameworks is generic so we expect the support for other popular client-side frameworks to come in the next versions of DotVVM.

+See the [Integrate React controls](integrate-third-party-controls/react) chapter for more info.

+> This feature was added in DotVVM 4.0.

 ## Other options

 There are even more advanced options which may be helpful when developing custom controls or extending DotVVM.
 See the [Control development](~/pages/concepts/control-development/overview) section for more info.